Azerbaijani nationalism: Background

 Historically, the name "Azerbaijan" referred to the region south of the Aras River, in present-day northwestern Iran.
 The historical name of the present-day Republic of Azerbaijan was Arran and Shirvan.
 Azerbaijani national consciousness is a recent development.
 Before the 20th century, the Azerbaijanis barely constituted as an ethnic group, much less a nation.
 The people who lived in the present-day country of Azerbaijan identified as either Muslims of the ummah (community), or Turks, who shared a language family spread out throughout a considerable portion of Central Asia, or as Persians.
 Unlike the Armenians and the Georgians, they employed the Persian alphabet as they lacked their own.

+Azerbaijani nationalism became more prominent in the aftermath of the Russian Revolution of 1905.
+Educational, theatrical, and artistic associations were established that promoted Azerbaijani nationalism.
+Books and other publications in the native language were increasingly published amid a more relaxed censorship regime.
+At the time, the nationalist activism did not necessarily demarcate the nationalism as being Muslim, Turkic, or Azerbaijani.

 The delayed emergence of Azerbaijani national identity has several causes.
 Persian culture dominated the area that would become modern-day Azerbaijan for the majority of its history, up until the 1820s.
 The region never formed a distinct, unified state before the Russians finished conquering it in 1828, and even when Iran ruled the area, the eastern part of the South Caucasus was composed of numerous feudal khanates.
 The ethnic diversity in many of these khanates posed another barrier to national unification.
 In October 1917, the people in Baku were still not interested in referring to the region in the south Caucasus as "Azerbaijan".
 The local populace was frequently included under terms such as Türk milleti and Qafqaziya müsalman Xalqi ("the Muslim people of the Caucasus").
 Even the name of the first Constituent Assembly, which was founded on 29 April 1917 in Baku, was "General Assembly of the Caucasian Muslims".
 It was not until 1918 that the ethnonym and endonym "Azerbaijani" was employed in public speech.
 Azerbaijani national identity came together at a widespread level during the Soviet era as a result of their policies.
 Before the Soviet Union established its rule over Azerbaijan, there was no distinguishing Azerbaijani nationalism as a political and social force.